emma-ozanich/emma-ozanich.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a scientist who uses statistics and signal processing to answer acoustics questions.
-My research used data-driven machine learning models to localize and characterize sound sources, and I currently use data analysis in R and Python to interpret the impacts of underwater construction sound on marine wildlife.
+I'm an acoustic scientist using statistics and data analysis to answer interesting questions.
+My research has studied machine learning methods for localizing ocean sound, and I'm currently using R and Python to statistically summarize and interpret the impacts of underwater construction sound on marine wildlife.
-One thing I love about my work are the rare but gratifying data-driven epiphanies!
-I'm currently learning about and getting certified in PostgresSQL and relational databases on freeCodeCamp.
+One thing I love about my work are the rare data-driven epiphanies!

-I'm a runner for fun - on the road and trails - and proud cat owner.
-Be it budgeting while running, or automating my workflow, I love more efficient ways of getting things done!
+I like to run for fun - on the roads and trails - and am a proud cat owner.
+Both at home and at work, I thrive on finding more efficient ways of getting things done!

+My goal as a data scientist is to build skills and versatility, so I'm studying PostgresSQL and relational databases on freeCodeCamp.
+If you are looking for a scientist who can build, validate, and interpret complex data models and dig into difficult questions -- please send me an email and let's discuss!